 We’ve trained thousands of health center clinicians and staff on a variety of topics to strengthen their institutions’ SDOH practices.

-The National Center for Medical-Legal Partnership’s work was instrumental in a federal policy change at the U.S. Department of Health and Human Services that allows federal health center dollars to pay for patient-centered legal services.
+The National Center for Medical-Legal Partnership’s work was instrumental in a federal policy change at the U.S. Department of Health and Human Services that allows Federally Qualified Health Center to utilize their funding to support medical-legal partnership services.

-This change gives health centers a tangible way to support legal services in their clinics, while opening the door for the 23 million people who get their care at a health center to potentially have access to this life changing service.
+This 2014 policy change gave health centers a tangible way to support legal services in their clinics, while opening the door for the now over 30 million people who get their care at a health center to potentially have access to this life changing service.

 In May 2019, we convened 23 VA-based medical-legal partnerships alongside federal partners to explore opportunities to better coordinate health and legal services for Veterans.
 At that meeting, we released a readiness guide for VA Medical Centers with a step-by-step approach to starting and sustaining an MLP.
-As of November 2019, we are developing performance measures for VA-based MLPs with a grant from the Bob Woodruff Foundation.
+In 2021, we developed additional implementation resources and performance measures for VA-based MLPs with a grant from the Bob Woodruff Foundation.